 We all know that Goa is one of the most convenient and happening places to visit in India.
+It is quite easy to reach Goa due to its well-connected roads and railway network.
 However, a lot of us often end up in the same clichéd places on our Goa trip and aren’t even aware of the amazing offbeat places in Goa that we can explore.

 Now, you might be wondering.
 Is there anything else in Goa, apart from the beaches and clubs, even worth visiting?

 Well, of course, there is.
 And in this article, I will be covering a few of the same.
 Yes, Goa is primarily famous for its party vibes but there are a lot of hidden beaches, forts, etc. that most of us have never even explored.

 So, get ready for an amazing trip to Goa with these few offbeat places in Goa!

 And from here, I watched one of the most beautiful sunsets in Goa that didn’t happen to be beside a beach.